DUNE-DAQ/docs/docs/packages/daq-buildtools/Compiling-and-running.md

 ```
 This step doesn't have to be run more than once per daq-buildtools version.

-The `dbt` setup script has to be sourced to make the `dbt` scripts available in the commandline regardless of the current work directory.
+The daq-buildtools setup script has to be sourced to make the various daq-buildtools commands available.
 Run:
 ```bash
 source daq-buildtools/dbt-setup-env.sh
 ```